sudorandom/kmcd.dev/content/posts/2026/protobuf-unknown-fields/index.md

 The theoretical elegance of unknown fields often collides with the messy reality of databases and security perimeters.
 In practice, relying on unknown fields breaks down entirely in a few critical scenarios.

-First, consider database persistence.
+First, let us consider database persistence.
 If clients are trying to store extra data, and a backend service parses a Protobuf message to map it to standard relational database columns, those unknown fields are absolutely gone.
 There is no magic column for data your database schema does not know about.

 The only way to achieve true end-to-end preservation is to store the entire serialized Protobuf message directly in the database as a BLOB.
 Some teams do this, but blindly storing data you haven't validated and don't even recognize is highly dangerous.